rkp8/ParkingApp/README.md

 Aakash:

+ -Design the Front end of the App

+ -Promotional Website

- -Design the GUI Components of the App.
+ -Improve look and feel of GUI Components of the App.

- -Build a user Database which has user details such as Name, Address, car model, make, year and phone number.

- -Allow users to schedule reservation in advance.

- -Send text message notifications to users, if they are needing to extend reservation time.

 <br>
 Cree: